 The air conditioning system in your car is comprised of a compressor, condenser, expansion valve, receiver/drier, and evaporator.
-Refrigerant (also known as Freon) is compressed in the compressor.
-In the condenser, gas is cooled to a liquid state and travels to the expansion valve.
+Refrigerant (also known as Freon) is compressed in the compressor and turns into a gas.
+In the condenser, this gas is cooled to a liquid state and travels to the expansion valve.
 As the liquid refrigerant goes through the expansion valve it rapidly cools in the evaporator.
-A fan blows over the evaporator and cools the air that blows out your vents
+A fan blows over the evaporator and cools the air that blows out your vents.
+The receiver-drier separates gas and liquid.